Joe Jonas Slid Into ‘GoT’ Star Sophie Turner’s DMs Before The Pair Started Dating

-Joe Jonas can thank the wonders of direct messages for bringing him and his fiancee Sophie Turner together.
+Joe Jonas can thank the wonders of direct messages for bringing him and his fiancee, Sophie Turner, together.

-According to Us Weekly, the actress revealed in Harper’s Bazaar U.K.’s May 2019 that she and the middle Jonas brother connected after he left her a message on Instagram.
+According to Us Weekly, the actress revealed in Harper’s Bazaar U.K.’s May 2019 issue that she and the middle Jonas brother connected after he left her a message on Instagram.
 The Game of Thrones actress said the couple had mutual friends that were constantly saying they should meet.
-She describes the virtual meeting as “out of the blue,” as the two had already followed each other on the photo-sharing app but Jonas had never previously made a move.
+She described the virtual meeting as “out of the blue,” as the two had already followed each other on the photo-sharing app, but Jonas had never previously made a move.

 The couple was reportedly first linked in 2016 after attending a Kings of Leon concert together in the Netherlands to celebrate Halloween.
 In 2017, the actress and the DNCE frontman announced their engagement via Instagram with matching photos of Turner’s pear-shaped diamond ring.
 Turner gushed to Harper’s Bazaar about her future hubby.